KelvinKramp/KelvinKramp/README.md

 - 🛠️  I’m currently working on:
   1) [Diabetes chatbot](https://diabetes-chatbot-alpha.herokuapp.com): Together with colleagues at [Ada Health](https://ada.com/) we are developing a question-answer system for diabetes.
-  2) [Autotune123](www.Autotune123.com): A website that you can use to easily calculate 24 hour basal insulin rate recommendations, smooth the resulting outcome and upload the new profile to NightScout.
+  2) [Autotune123](www.Autotune123.com): A website that you can use to calculate 24 hour basal insulin rate recommendations in in three steps.
   3) a)  Extension app to NightScout and [androidAPS](https://github.com/nightscout/AndroidAPS) with the option for b) Double wave bolusses, c) Connect actvitiy tracker.
   4) Teaching myself how to do pull requests and learning how to contribute to the projects of others.